rkotze/lancedarkly/README.md

 ### Solution

-A VS Code extension to query LaunchDarkly API to list all toggles and make it easy to read toggle data.
+A VS Code extension to bring LaunchDarkly toggle management closer to your development environment and show **all** environment toggle states.

 ## Get started

 1. You will need a LaunchDarkly account.

 1. From LaunchDarkly you will need to generate an **Access Token**.
 You can find it under: `Account Settings -> Access Tokens -> Your access tokens`.

+1. Set the `role` to `writer` to update toggle state (Turn toggles on/off).

 1. Default Project key.
 It's all lowercase and highlighted in gray.
 You can find it under: `Account Settings -> Projects -> Your projects`